Bostanabad-Research-Group/GP-for-TO/README.md

 ## Requirements
-Please ensure the following packages are installed with the specified versions.
-If you prefer to use Anaconda, the commands for creating an environment and installing these packages through its prompt are also provided:
+After creating a new virtual environment, please ensure the following packages are installed with the specified versions:
 - Python == 3.9.13: `conda create --name GP_for_TO python=3.9.13` and then activate the environment via `conda activate GP_for_TO`
 - [PyTorch](https://github.com/pytorch/pytorch) == 1.12.0 & CUDA >= 11.3: `conda install pytorch==1.12.0 torchvision==0.13.0 torchaudio==0.12.0 cudatoolkit=11.3 -c pytorch`
 - [GPyTorch](https://github.com/cornellius-gp/gpytorch) == 1.7.0: `conda install -c gpytorch gpytorch=1.7.0`